@zhongjianxin

 Where possible, provide capacity hints when initializing

-maps with make()
+maps with make().

 make(map[T1]T2, hint)

-Providing a capacity hint to make()
+Providing a capacity hint to make() tries to right-size the

 map at initialization time, which reduces the need for growing